JanaScalCourses/design-patterns/Structural/Decorator/README.md

 # The pattern

-Decorator is a structural design pattern that extends the functionality of an interface by calling that interface, through a component with the same interface, and adding more to it.
+Decorator is a structural design pattern that extends the functionality of an interface by calling that interface, by adding more *actions* to an interface, through a component with the same interface.

 Since the decorator implements the same interface of its component, a decorator can be the component for another decorator.
-To allow this, a base decorator, composed by a base component which does not call the method again, needs to exist, as shown in the image below.
+Thus creating a linked list, in a way that calls the same method in each decorator until reaching the base component.

 ![structure](structure.png)
 *Font: Dive into Design Patterns*